bbartling/pybog/README.md

 <details>
 <summary><strong>Bog Builder Test Plan: Common HVAC Algorithms</strong></summary>

-Here is a list of proposed scripts to generate `.bog` files for testing.
-Each one is based on real-world HVAC logic.
+Here is a list of proposed scripts to generate `.bog` files for testing **bog file building**.
+Each one is based on real-world HVAC logic scenorios from actual JACE backup file dumps setup by a human DDC technician.

 ---